About shipping policies for Shopping Actions (US only)

 |Day 5||Sunday||No action||Day 5||Sunday||No action|

 If a customer places an order at 8 p.m.
-EST on Wednesday, at checkout, they’ll see “arrives by the following Friday.”
-Since the customer missed the daily order cutoff, the delivery estimate doesn’t begin calculating until the following business day.
-Then, Shopping Actions uses the maximum handling and delivery range to calculate the arrival date (not including weekends or holidays).
-Keep in mind that while Merchant Center will show you a range of delivery days, the customer will see the ten-day estimate to account for any potential issues that arise during processing and shipping.
+EST on Wednesday, at checkout, they’ll see “arrives by the following Thursday.”
+Since the customer missed the daily order cutoff, the delivery estimate doesn’t begin calculating until the following day.
+Then, Shopping Actions uses the maximum handling and delivery range to calculate the arrival date ( including holidays).
+Keep in mind that while Merchant Center will show you a range of delivery days, the customer will see the nine-day estimate to account for any potential issues that arise during processing and shipping.